 Lake Barrine is world famous for it’s unique, informative, relaxing rainforest & wildlife cruises around the volcanic crater brim.
 The 45-minute cruise provides a close-up view of one of the most complex and amazing rainforest eco-systems in the world, all from the comfort of a quiet, guided boat ride.
 For a different perspective you can also enjoy the self-guided 5km walking track around the lake which allows you to view the one-of-a-kind heritage listed rainforest from the pristine lake shore.

-The 45 minute Rainforest and Wildlife Cruise operates daily with the first cruise at 9.30am.
+For the month of February 2019 we will only be running the 9.30am Rainforest and Wildlife cruise, which goes for 45 minutes.
 Coach and large group bookings are easily catered for with discount rates available upon request.

 Adult Pass: $18.00